cijaaimee/Slime-World-Manager/README.md

 # Slime World Manager
-Slime World Manager, or SMW, is a Minecraft plugin that implements the Slime Region Format, developed by the Hypixel Dev Team.
+Slime World Manager, or SWM, is a Minecraft plugin that implements the Slime Region Format, developed by the Hypixel Dev Team.
 Its goal is to provide server administrators with an easy-to-use tool to save space on their servers, for free.

 ## What's wrong with Minecraft worlds?